Calinou/awesome-gamedev/README.md

 ## Icons ##

 * [Game-icons.net] [4] - A constantly-growing collection of black-and-white icons.
 Available in SVG or PNG.
 [CC-BY-3.0] [5] .
+* [Tango Icon Library] [300] - An icon set project with a goal to create a consistent user interface.
+Public domain.

 ## Sprites ##